 Wadi Rum, in the Southwest of Jordan, is one of the most beautiful "deserts" in the world.
 Wadi Rum offers so much: beautiful views, enormous rock mountains, valleys of sandstone and granite and of course a lot of sand.
 But to be honest every description does not do justice to this beautiful area.
 We suggest you add it to your bucket list and go see for yourself.

 Wadi Rum is located in the south of Jordan, near Aqaba.
-The area extends over a length of 130 kilometers and has been a protected area since 1998.
-The town of Rum is the only village that you will find in this sand mass.
-Wadi Rum is inhabited by the Bedouin.
+The area extends over a length of 130 kilometers (81 miles) and has been a protected area since 1998.
+The town of Rum is the only village that you will find in this sand mass and the desert is inhabited by the Bedouin.
 These Arab nomads live in tent camps in the desert and continue their traditional nomadic existence.
-It is estimated that there are five thousand nomads living in the area of Wadi Rum.
+It is estimated that there are five thousand nomads living in the area.

-In the Wadi Rum desert you can enjoy the most beautiful sunset.
+Did you know that the Wadi Rum offers the most beautiful sunsets in the world?
 The sand and the rock formations run through the entire color spectrum.
 Beautiful orange and scarlet colors that are hard to capture on photo, it is never as beautiful as in real life.
 As the night falls, the Bedouin make music and you can dance with them among the stars that are becoming increasingly bright.
 After an overnight stay in the open air you will feel wonderful.
 The next morning you can enjoy a cup of fresh Arabic coffee and a new adventure in the desert can begin.